damienjacques/damienjacques.github.io/README.md

 # Professional website: damienjacques.com

 This directory contains the code of my professional website.
-In terms of design, my goal is to create something timeless (I don't want to change it every year) by its minimalist and sober aspect.
+In terms of design, my goal was to create something timeless (I don't want to change it every year) by its minimalist and sober aspect.
 I was greatly inspired by [Ulf Aslak's website](https://ulfaslak.com/b), whose graphic direction I like very much.

 In terms of content, the aim is to showcase the different dimensions of my professional experience in a clear and simple way.
 It should also be possible to find more detailed content if the visitor wishes.

-From a code architecture point of view, I decided to start from a blank page by not using any existing framework or development tools for two reasons: (i) complete control of each component (ii) made easy on a github page.
+From a code architecture point of view, I decided to start from a blank page by not using any existing framework or development tools for two reasons: (i) complete control of each component (ii) easy to render on a github page.

 I make intensive use of the `w3IncludeHTML()`, a function introduced by [w3](https://www.w3schools.com/howto/howto_html_include.asp).